 Comfort and Durability

 Which style works best for the living room?
-We recommend grey long floor planks which are a growing trend and blend well with just about any style due to their neutral colour.
+It’s all personal but we recommend long floor planks which are a growing trend and blend well with just about any decor style.
 Most often, the living room connects to other rooms in the house where you may be going for a similar style.
-Long floor boards provide visual continuity, thus allowing you to easily integrate a similar style across multiple rooms.
+Long planks provide visual continuity, thus allowing you to easily integrate a similar style across multiple rooms.

 Chevron for the Kitchen

 In many cases, the style you’ve chosen for the living room and corridor should also work well with the kitchen.
-This maximises the longevity of your flooring and makes repairs and maintenance a lot more straightforward since you’ve got a uniform style.
+This maximises the longevity of your flooring and the overall fluidity of your space.

-Open plan kitchens and living spaces, however, should intentionally opt for a contrasting flooring style.
-Parquet flooring and chevron patterns can work well in the kitchen, either on their own or combined with tile flooring.
+Open-plan kitchens and living spaces, however, should intentionally opt for a contrasting flooring style.
+Parquet flooringhttps://woodflooringireland.ie/grey-wood-flooring/ and chevron patterns can work well in the kitchen, either on their own or combined with plank flooring in the adjoining rooms.

 In the Bathroom